king-technologies/.github/profile/README.md

 We create Projects, Tutorials & Teach Tech Enthusiast to get Better.
 Our aim to teach & Build as much as we can.
 Anyone can join King's Tech School to learn New Technologies.

-## Get involved

-You can join the fun by following our [contributing guide](https://guides.github.com/introduction/flow). 🌈 Everyone is welcome!

-👩‍💻 All the Documentation regarding repo is on the respective Repos page, your feedback is valuable to us.
-If you find anything hard to understand or not working for you, please let us know.

-🍿 Fun fact - We don't Eat, Drink or Sleep, just Coding in VSCode Zen Mode.

 ## Repositories

 We have a number of repositories, some important ones include: